 Parking in Italy can seem confusing.
 Find the signs that explain the rules and ask someone if you have a question.

-39. Blue lines marking a parking space denote a paid space, while white lines mean free parking.
+39. Generally, blue lines marking a parking space denote a paid space, while white lines usually mean free parking or resident parking.

 41. When you park your car, someone may offer to watch your car (for a small donation).
 It’s up to you.
 We always give a euro.